 9 min read

-The GST law was introduced in India to right the several wrongs that the erstwhile law had.
-One of the main problems was that there was lack of transparency in the process with respect to both, the taxpayers as well as the Government.
-Under the GST regime, one of the methods of the Government to ensure transparency is by digitizing the process.
-Eway bill is one such measure.
+The Goods and Services Tax (GST) law was introduced in India to correct the erstwhile law’s several wrongs.
+One of the main problems was a lack of transparency concerning both the taxpayers and the government.
+Under the GST regime, one of the methods of the government to ensure transparency is by digitising the process. e-way bill is one such measure.

 Specific goods that are exempt from eway bill rules are:

 Other transactional cases where eway bill is not required are:

 So, if a taxpayer falls under any of the above categories, he will not be required to generate an e-way bill.
 Though the taxpayers who fall under e-way bill exemptions are relieved of this compliance, they should ensure that the other documents like the invoice and bill of supply are in accordance with the rules and regulations.
 A taxpayer flouting the e-way bill rules is punishable with severe consequences.

 ClearTax is India’s leading full-stack ASP-GSP player, and with ClearTax, e-way bill generation is simple, no matter what your scale is or what ERP platform you use.
 ClearTax e-Way Bill solution is 10x faster, which comes with 100+ validations.
 ClearTax provides you:

 and many more…